NervanaSystems/aeon/doc/source/getting_started.rst

   cd aeon
   python setup.py install

-If your neon is installed system wide, you can instead install aeon system wide as well using `sudo python setup.py install`.
+If your neon is installed system wide, you can instead install aeon system wide as well using :code:`sudo python setup.py install`.

 Now continue on to the :doc:`user_guide` to get started using aeon.
 Or to the :doc:`developer_guide` to developing custom loaders/transformers.

 .. _neon: https://github.com/NervanaSystems/neon